 The FSP binary follows the UEFI Platform Initialization Firmware Volume Specification format.
-The Firmware Volume (FV) format is described in the Platform Initialization (PI) Specification - Volume 3: Shared Architectural Elements specification.
+The Firmware Volume (FV) format is described in the Platform Initialization (PI) Specification - Volume 3: Shared Architectural Elements specification as referenced in Section 1.3.

-FV is a way to organize/structure binary components and enables a standardized way to parse the binary and handle the individual binary components that make up the FV.
+The FV is a way to organize/structure binary components and enables a standardized way to parse the binary and handle the individual binary components that make up the FV.